mauriziopaul/intro-to-R/_posts/2016-07-11-Lesson-05-data-modeling.md

 [^normisnotnormal]: The function `norm()` is not related to the four normal distribution functions.
 It is used for an unrelated matrix algebra calculation.

 To simulate random data, will mostly use the `r*` prefix.
 This should be familiar to you.
-In Lesson 03 and Lesson 04, we encountered the random normal, `rnorm()` distribution, and in Lesson 04, the random uniform `runif()` distribution.
-Two other probability distributions you may be familiar with from an introductory probability/statistics course are: (1) the [Poisson](https://en.wikipedia.org/wiki/Poisson_distribution), `rpoiss()` distribution, and (2) the [binomial](https://en.wikipedia.org/wiki/Binomial_distribution), `rbinom()`, distribution.
-In contrast with the normal and uniform distributions, which are *continuous*, these distributions are *discrete*, i.e. they deal with count data.
+In Lesson 03 and Lesson 04, we encountered the random normal, `rnorm()` distribution, and in Lesson 04, the random (continuous) uniform `runif()` distribution.
+A few other probability distributions you may be familiar with from an introductory probability/statistics course are: (1) the [Poisson](https://en.wikipedia.org/wiki/Poisson_distribution), `rpoiss()` distribution, (2) the [binomial](https://en.wikipedia.org/wiki/Binomial_distribution), `rbinom()`, distribution, and the [exponential](https://en.wikipedia.org/wiki/Exponential_distribution), `rexp()`, distribution.
+In contrast with the normal, uniform, and exponential distributions, which are *continuous*, the Poisson and Binomial distributions are *discrete*, i.e. they deal with count data.

 ### Poisson

-In the poisson distribution, we can describe the expected number of times that an event will occur within a given time period (or volume, or genome length, etc.) Or more precisely, we describe the expected **rate of occurrence**, for 'rare' events.
+In the poisson distribution, we can describe the expected number of times that an event will occur within a given time period (or volume, or genome length, etc.) Or more precisely, we describe the expected **rate of occurrence**.

 One assumption we make when modeling data with a Poisson distribution is that the number of occurrences within each given interval is independently drawn from an identical underlying distribution.
 That means that if we know the numer of events for the first interval, this does not affect the expected number of events for the next interval, and so on.